1995parham-teaching/c-lecture/README.md

 ## Agenda

-- Introduction - 2 Session
+- Introduction - 2 Sessions
 - Algorithms - 2 Sessions

 ## How to build a nice courses page